dcaulley/av_diarization/README.md

       ```
       Eg usage: ./utils/download_videos_channel.py  --youtube_channel="channel_url"  --match_term="match_word" --num_videos=100 --output_dir="output_dir"
       ```

+     - #### Step 2: Complete Face Tracking
+        For each video downloaded video, the system does face tracking for all faces that appear in the video.
+This part of the system is heavily borrowed from the syncnet pre-processing software.
+The output is mini-tracklets/video_crops of various tracked faces from the video.
+A modification to the syncnet code is the addition of the input term search_faces, which is set for 1 in this case.
+For the supervised case, search_faces is set to 0 since face search is done by utils/face_verification_tracking.py module
+        ```
+        Eg usage: python ./syncnet_python_rev/run_pipeline.py --video_file="input_vid" --data_dir="output_dir" --reference="video_id" --scenes_file="scenes.pckl" --search_faces=1  --min_track=25
+        ```

+     - #### Step 3: Within video clustering
+        Minitracklets, which are the outputs of the `./syncnet_python_rev/run_pipeline.py`, needs to be clustered.
+To do this, we sample a few frames, maybe 20, from each mini_tracklet and do face recognition on each frame.
+The system then performs face recognition and extracts VGG-face vectors.
+The vectors are averaged and will be the representative vector for that tracklet.
+Last, the system uses agglomerative clustering with threshold set to 0.4 to determine which tracklets belong together.
+        ```
+        Eg usage: ./utils/visual_diarization_single.py --exp_dir="video_processing_folder" --curr_vid="vid_name" --output_dir="output_dir/visual_diarization" --min_time=200
+        ```

+     - #### Step 3: Across video clustering
+        Without doing this across video clustering, we will be assuming that individuals in one video do not appear in other videos.
+Thus if we got 3 people in video A and 4 people in video B, then there will be a total of 7 people with 7 unique voices.
+However, we know some people might appear in both video A and video B and we can do across video clustering to solve this problem.
+This clustering is also done using agglomerative clustering method with threshold set to 0.4.
+        ```
+        Eg usage: ./utils/visual_diarization_across.py --exp_dir="video_processing_folder" --output_dir="exp_dir/unsup_output"
+        ```

 ### possible downloads
 First thing is to go on this website and download face landmark detection file and place in the utils/conf.